 Green Apple Fattoush

-Turn the oven on and set it to 375 degrees.
+- Turn the oven on and set the heat to 375 degrees.

-Put the pita squares, 2 tablespoons olive oil, and the salt in the bowl and mix well.
-Dump onto the baking sheet, spread into one layer and put in the oven.
+- Put the pita squares, 2 tablespoons olive oil, and the salt in the bowl and mix well.
+Dump onto the baking sheet, and spread into one layer.
+Once the oven temperature has reached 375 degrees, put the baking sheet in the oven.
 Bake until crisp and golden, 15-20 minutes.
 Set aside to cool.

 No fresh mint?
 No problem!
 Swap in 2 teaspoons dried mint or mint tea (either loose or from an herbal tea bag).
 You can also substitute pita chips for the toasted pita squares.